When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Introduction

-While existing interventions have shown promise, they primarily focus on individual-level cognitive factors \citep{Riefle2024, spitzer2024don} and information provision like explanations and confidence \citep{buccinca2025contrastive, bansal2021does}, thereby often overlooking the broader environmental factors that shape reliance behavior.
+While existing interventions have shown promise, they primarily focus on individual-level cognitive factors \citep{Riefle2024, spitzer2024don} and information provision like explanations and confidence \citep{buccinca2025contrastive, bansal2021does}, thereby often overlooking the broader environmental factors that shape reliance behavior, as research on human oversight effectiveness highlights that individual-level interventions may be insufficient without addressing the broader socio-technical environment \citep{effectiveness_human_oversight}.
 This oversight is problematic given that real-world AI-assisted decision-making typically occurs within organizational contexts where performance metrics, rewards, and accountability structures may inadvertently shape reliance behavior.
 Indeed, meta-analytic evidence from traditional environments shows that monetary incentives significantly enhance task performance by influencing both intrinsic motivation and effort allocation \citep{chen2023cognitive}.
 Although the role of incentive designs on human behavior is well-established in organizational behavior research \citep{prendergast1999provision}, their role in human-AI collaboration remains largely unexplored, where the asymmetric cost structure between effortless AI advice without reciprocal obligations and costly independent effort creates novel dynamics.
 This leads to our research questions that progress from a theoretical analysis to empirical evaluation:

 \begin{req}[labelindent=1em, labelwidth=0em, label=\textbf{RQ\arabic*}:, ref=\arabic*] \item \textit{What is the role of incentive mechanisms on human reliance in AI-assisted decision making?} \item \textit{How do different incentive mechanisms affect human reliance and performance in AI-assisted decision making?} \end{req}